 The NOT operator works by negating any value found directly after it, so for example in the following line:

 SELECT first_name, last_name, email FROM users_data WHERE NOT subscription_id = 1

 We see that the NOT is used to tell the WHERE clause to find all members that ARE NOT of a membership level equal to 1.
 Another way of doing the NOT operator is by concatenating the exclamation sign with the equal sign like in the following example:

 SELECT first_name, last_name, email FROM users_data WHERE subscription_id != 1

-This query simply means the same from the previous one.
-The difference is, instead of writing the word NOT into the query, we are simply appending a exclamation mark to the equal sign.
-Now in the following query we can see the use of OR with a NOT:
+This query simply means the same as the previous one.
+The difference is, instead of writing the word NOT into the query, we are simply appending an exclamation mark to the equal sign.
+Now in the following query, we can see the use of OR with a NOT:

 SELECT first_name, last_name, email, subscription_id FROM users_data WHERE NOT subscription_id = 1 OR active = 2

 Here we see that the WHERE clause will match all members that are NOT from the membership level with a value of OR any members that are active (Have a value of 2 in the active column).
 So if the member matches one or the other, it will send the information to the output result.